TickerSparkInvestor Intelligence

 +How can you invest in Cohere?

-For most retail investors, the first option is simple: wait for an IPO.
-If Cohere ever goes public, you would typically buy shares through a brokerage once the stock begins trading, though IPO access can be limited and often goes first to institutions and eligible clients.
+For most retail investors, the first option is simply to wait for an IPO.
+If Cohere ever goes public, you would typically buy shares through a brokerage once the stock starts trading, though access to the IPO itself is usually limited and not guaranteed for individual investors.

 ▌The Daily Briefing · Free